hashicorp/vault/website/source/docs/concepts/response-wrapping.html.md

    what you expect, it is possible that the data contained inside was read and then put into a new response-wrapping token.
 (This is especially likely if the path starts with `cubbyhole` or `sys/wrapping/wrap`.)
-Particular care should be taken with `kv` mounts: exact matches on the path are best there.
+Particular care should be taken with `kv` secrets engine: exact matches on the path are best there.
 For example, if you expect a secret to come from `secret/foo` and the interceptor provides a token with `secret/bar` as the path, simply checking for a prefix of `secret/` is not enough.